Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Minimal spanning acycles

 For any $c$, we can consider the next simplex in the filtration, denoted $\tau$.
 Since the spans are the same, it follows that if $\tau$ is a negative simplex whether we test for linear independence using the entire boundary matrix or restricted to the minimal spanning acycle.
 Hence, if $\tau$ is negative it corresponds to a weight in the minimal spanning acycle.
 Conversely, if $\tau$ is positive, it implies that the $\tau$ is not added to the minimal spanning acycle, but further implies it is a cycle, and hence does not create a death.}

-\remove{\red{BIRTH TIME RESULT} \begin{theorem} Let $\K$ be a weighted $d$-complex.
+\remove{\red{BIRTH TIME RESULT} \begin{theorem} Let $\K$ be a weighted $d-$complex.
 Let $\mathcal{B}$ be the point-set of birth times in the persistence diagram of the $\mathbb{H}_{d}(\K)$ with the canonical filtration induced by the weights.
 Then we have that

-where $M$ is the $d$-minimal spanning acycle of $\K$ and $\K^{d}$ be the $d$-simplices of $\K$. \end{theorem} \begin{proof} The proof follows as for deaths.
+where $M$ is the $d-$minimal spanning acycle of $\K$ and $\K^{d}$ be the $d-$simplices of $\K$. \end{theorem} \begin{proof} The proof follows as for deaths.
 Using the above result that $span(M_c) = span(X_c)$, we can consider the next simplex in the filtration, for any $c$ denoted $\tau$.
 Hence if $\tau$ is positive, it is not in the minimal spanning acycle and it corresponds to a birth.
-In the other direction, if it is not in the minimal spanning acycle, it must correspond to a positive simplex and hence it corresponds to a birth time. \end{proof} \begin{corollary} Let $\K$ be a weighted $d$-complex with $\beta_{d-2}(\K^{d-1}) = \beta_{d-1}(\K^d) = 0$.
-Let $M_{d-1},M_d$ be respectively the $d$-minimal spanning acycle and $(d-1)$-minimal spanning acycle.
+In the other direction, if it is not in the minimal spanning acycle, it must correspond to a positive simplex and hence it corresponds to a birth time. \end{proof} \begin{corollary} Let $\K$ be a weighted $d-$complex with $\beta_{d-2}(\K^{d-1}) = \beta_{d-1}(\K^d) = 0$.
+Let $M_{d-1},M_d$ be respectively the $d-$minimal spanning acycle and $(d-1)$-minimal spanning acycle.
 Then, if the $\{(d_i,b_i) : i \in I\}$ is the $\mathbb{H}_{d-1}(\K)$ persistence diagram in the canonical filtration induced by the weights, we have that

-\end{corollary} } The above result has strong applications for random complexes as will be seen in the next section.
-Firstly, we obtain \cite[Theorem 1.1]{hiraoka2015minimum} (see \eqref{eqn:lifetime_Hiraoka}) as an easy corollary of our previous theorem and the representation \eqref{eqn:l1_lifetime_sum}.
-Further, we can easily prove a fundamental uniqueness result for minimal spanning acycles relying upon this correspondance and the uniqueness of persistence diagrams \cite[Theorem 2.1]{zomorodian2005computing},\cite[Theorem 1.3]{chazal2012structure}, \cite[Theorem 1.1]{crawley2015decomposition}\footnote{Uniqueness follows from certain assumptions on finiteness and the Krull–Remak–Schmidt theorem of isomorphisms of indecomposible subgroups, which always hold in the setting of finite simplicial complexes.}. \begin{theorem} Let $\K$ be a weighted $d$-complex such that $\beta_{d-1}(\K^d) = 0$ and $M_1,M_2$ be two $d$-minimal spanning acycles in $\K$.
-Let $c \in [0,\infty)$.
-Then we have that
+\end{corollary} } \dy{The above result has powerful applications for random complexes as will be seen in the next section but we will now mention few applications in the deterministic setting as well.} As already mentioned in the introduction, we obtain \cite[Theorem 1.1]{hiraoka2015minimum} (see \eqref{eqn:lifetime_Hiraoka}) as an easy corollary of our previous theorem.
+Further, we can easily prove a fundamental uniqueness result for minimal spanning acycles relying upon this correspondence and the uniqueness of persistence diagrams \cite[Theorem 2.1]{zomorodian2005computing},\cite[Theorem 1.3]{chazal2012structure}, \cite[Theorem 1.1]{crawley2015decomposition}\footnote{Uniqueness follows from certain assumptions on finiteness and the Krull-Remak-Schmidt theorem of isomorphisms of indecomposable subgroups, which always hold in the setting of finite simplicial complexes.}. \begin{lemma} Let $\K$ be a weighted $d-$complex such that $\beta_{d-1}(\K^d) = 0$ and $M_1,M_2$ be two $d-$minimal spanning acycles in $\K$.
+Let \gt{$c \in \Real$.} Then we have that